Tashima42/cubetivity-discord/README.md

-# STORY CUBES DISCORD BOT
+# CUBETIVITY DISCORD BOT

-A simple bot to play Story Cubes with your friends!
+A simple bot to play with your friends!